qints/learngit/README.md

 # learngit
-the source that to learn git vcs
+the source that to learn git vcs.